LeweyM/LeweyM.github.io/personal-site/content/posts/7-Branches.md

 1 --> a[a]

 ```
 Next, an `'b'` character token.
-This will be appended to the latest child of `Branch`.
+This will be appended to the last child of `Branch`.
 ```mermaid
 graph TD